Did Stalin say: “The death of one person is a tragedy, the death of millions is a statistic”?

 Read on the topic:

-1. A single Death is a Tragedy; A Million Deaths is A Statistic
+1. A Single Death Is a Tragedy; A Million Deaths Is a Statistic

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: